MicrosoftDocs/win32/desktop-src/medfound/supporting-dxva-2-0-in-directshow.md

 ---
-Description: 'This topic describes how to support DirectX Video Acceleration (DXVA) 2.0 in a DirectShow decoder filter.' ms.assetid: '40deaddb-bb17-4a34-8294-5c7dc8a8a457'
+Description: This topic describes how to support DirectX Video Acceleration (DXVA) 2.0 in a DirectShow decoder filter. ms.assetid: 40deaddb-bb17-4a34-8294-5c7dc8a8a457
-title: 'Supporting DXVA 2.0 in DirectShow'
+title: Supporting DXVA 2.0 in DirectShow ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Supporting DXVA 2.0 in DirectShow